Individuals & Societies

 Individuals and Societies is taught as an integrated subject in Years 7 and 8.
 In subsequent years subjects taught include Geography, History, Economics, Business Studies, Global Politics, Global Perspectives, Psychology and Indonesian Studies.

 Geography is concerned with the study of places, the inter-relationships between the human and physical processes which shape them and the people who live in them.
 It helps make sense of their surroundings and the wider world in which we now live.

 History chronicles, investigates and interprets the past.
 Studying History develops an awareness of the human condition, an appreciation of how human affairs have changed through the past and a sensitivity to how people responded and lived through events in the past.

-All students study both Geography and History at Key Stage 3, and both are elective subjects at IGCSE and within the IB Diploma.
+All students study both Geography and History in Year 9, and both are elective subjects at IGCSE and within the IB Diploma.
 In both subjects the aim is to develop academic skills appropriate to the individual subject areas and develop these within the context of local, national and world affairs.

 Social Science is not simply about studying these subjects in the classroom.
-We believe it is important that students apply what they have a learnt to understanding the modern world around them.
-To this end our dynamic Social Sciences Faculty have organised a range of very successful and exciting events, for example National History Day, an international event which facilitates our students to travel to the University of Maryland, Washington, and participate in the finals of this world event.
-We also arrange interesting, stimulating visits to various locations across Indonesia and beyond.
+We believe it is important that students apply what they have learnt to understanding the modern world around them.
+To this end, our dynamic Social Sciences Faculty have organised a range of very successful and exciting events.
+For example, our students participate in National History Day, an international event which offers the opportunity for our successful competitors to travel regionally in Southeast Asia for semifinals, and then to the University of Maryland, Washington, to participate in the worldwide finals.
+Additionally, the Geography department runs an extensive program of field trips for KS3, IGCSE and IBDP students.